Datamuseum-DK/Q1-Emulator/docs/source/log.rst

   Separate logging for io, printer and disk

   ... and used it to fix the crashing bug.
-Now multiple fplooy images are supported and we can test the **COPY** utility:
+Now multiple floppy drives are supported (1 to 7) and we can test the **COPY** utility:

   .. figure:: images/alter_copy_wp.png
     :width: 400